Dominican Republic literature: Essays

 Currently, Dominican essayists on historical and sociological topics are interested in defining the concept of nationality, racial conflicts, and the social function of local intellectuals.
-The essays by Manuel Núñez (The Decline of the Dominican Nation, 1990), Andrés L. Mateo (Myth and Culture in the Age of Trujillo, 1993), José Rafael Lantigua (The Conspiracy of Time, 1994), and Federico Henríquez Gratereaux (A Cyclone in a Bottle, 1996) are notable examples of this trend.
-Others, such as Miguel Guerrero (The Last Days of the Trujillo Era, 1995, The Wrath of the Tyrant, 1996 and Trujillo and the Heroes of June, 1996) and MuKien Adriana Sang (Ulises Heureaux: Biography of a Dictator, 1987, Buenaventura Báez, the Caudillo of the South, 1991, and An Unfinished Utopia: Espaillat and 19th Century Dominican Liberalism, 1997) have found in the historical past the ideal way to review many nebulous chapters of national history, especially those related to the role played by several of the Dominican dictators.
+The essays by Manuel Núñez with The Decline of the Dominican Nation (1990), Andrés L. Mateo with Myth and Culture in the Age of Trujillo (1993), José Rafael Lantigua with The Conspiracy of Time (1994), and Federico Henríquez Gratereaux with A Cyclone in a Bottle (1996) are notable examples of this trend.
+Others, such as Miguel Guerrero with The Last Days of the Trujillo Era (1995, The Wrath of the Tyrant (1996), and Trujillo and the Heroes of June (1996), and MuKien Adriana Sang with Ulises Heureaux: Biography of a Dictator (1987), Buenaventura Báez, the Caudillo of the South (1991, and An Unfinished Utopia: Espaillat and 19th Century Dominican Liberalism (1997) have found the historical past the ideal way to review chapters of national history, especially those related to the role played by several of the Dominican dictators.

-Since the beginning of the 20th century, the literary essay began to gain ground.
-Then, the voices of Pedro Henríquez Ureña (Critical Essays, 1905, Six Essays in Search of Our Expression, 1927 and Literary Currents in Hispanic America, 1946), Max Henríquez Ureña (Brief History of Modernism, 1964), Camila Henríquez Ureña (Literary Appreciation, 1964) and Antonio Fernández Spencer (Literary Essays, 1960) emerged, who assumed, for the first time in the history of Dominican letters, literary analysis and criticism with scientific objectivity.
-Except for Bruno Rosario Candelier (The Cultured and the Popular in Dominican Poetry, 1979, The Island Imagination, 1984 and Mythopoetic Creation, 1989), Diogenes Cespedes (Six Essays on Latin American Poetics, 1983, Studies on Literature, Politics, Language and Poetry in Santo Domingo in the 20th Century, 1985, Politics of the Theory of Language and Poetry in Latin America in the 20th Century, 1995), Jose Alcantara Almanzar (Studies of Dominican Poetry, 1979), Daisy Cocco De Filippis (Semiotic Studies of Dominican Poetry, 1984) and Manuel Matos Moquete (The Theoretical Discourse in Literature in Hispanic America, 1983 and In the Spiral of Times, 1998), Franklin Gutierrez (Enriquillo: X-ray of a Galvanian Hero, 1999), the most recent promotion of National literary essayists, including Manuel Mora Serrano, Miguel Ángel Fornerín, José Enrique García, etc., have carried out invaluable work in the national press as columnists, book reviewers and literary chroniclers.
+The literary essay also began to gain ground from the beginning of the 20th century.
+Emerging voices were those of Pedro Henríquez Ureña with Critical Essays (1905), Six Essays in Search of Our Expression (1927), and Literary Currents in Hispanic America (1946); Max Henríquez Ureña with Brief History of Modernism (1964); Camila Henríquez Ureña with Literary Appreciation (1964); and Antonio Fernández Spencer with Literary Essays (1960).
+For the first time in the history of Dominican letters they infused their literary analysis and criticism with scientific objectivity, as more recently, have Bruno Rosario Candelier with The Cultured and the Popular in Dominican Poetry (1979), The Island Imagination (1984), and Mythopoetic Creation (1989); Diogenes Cespedes with Six Essays on Latin American Poetics (1983), Studies on Literature, Politics, Language and Poetry in Santo Domingo in the 20th Century (1985), and Politics of the Theory of Language and Poetry in Latin America in the 20th Century (1995); Jose Alcantara Almanzar with Studies of Dominican Poetry (1979); Daisy Cocco De Filippis with Semiotic Studies of Dominican Poetry (1984); Manuel Matos Moquete with The Theoretical Discourse in Literature in Hispanic America (1983) and In the Spiral of Times (1998); and Franklin Gutierrez with Enriquillo: X-ray of a Galvanian Hero (1999).
+The most recent National literary essayists, including Manuel Mora Serrano, Miguel Ángel Fornerín, José Enrique García and others, have carried out invaluable work in the national press as columnists, book reviewers, and literary chroniclers.